BSTI and USDA BTF Project team up to promote Bangladesh's cross-border trade capacity in agro-processed food products

 The Bangladesh Standards and Testing Institution (BSTI), has officially partnered with the Bangladesh Trade Facilitation Project, funded by the United States Department of Agriculture.

-On 7 June, the organiations signed a Memorandum of Understanding (MoU) at the BSTI office to improve Bangladesh's international standing and strengthen its institutional capacity and procedures for cross-border trade in agricultural and food products.
+On 7 June, the organsitions signed a Memorandum of Understanding (MoU) at the BSTI office to improve Bangladesh's international standing and strengthen its institutional capacity and procedures for cross-border trade in agricultural and food products, a press release read.

 The collaborative efforts seek to expand the variety, quantity, and value of agricultural exports while simultaneously reducing import time for agro-products.